mmontone/djula/README.md

 Application logic is for the controller but don't try to make the life for the template designer too hard by giving him too few functionality.

-For more information visit the new [Djula webpage](http://mmontone.github.io/djula) and [documentation](http://mmontone.github.io/djula/doc/build/html/index.html).
+For more information visit the [documentation page](http://mmontone.github.io/djula/djula/).